rien333/numbersense-vae/thesis/thesis.md

 <!-- Do you also explain synthetic data here? (yes seems alright) -->
 <!-- Mention the results of their approach in some section -->

 As seen in the [figure](#sub) below, the goal of the _Salient Object Subitizing_ (SOS) dataset as defined by @zhang2016salient is to clearly show a number of salient objects that lies within the subitizing range.
-As other approaches (mention something about 0 and 4)  The dataset was constructed from an ensemble of other datasets to avoid potential dataset bias, and contains approximately 14K natural images [@zhang2016salient].
+As other approaches, @zhang2016salient also introduce images with no salient objects   The dataset was constructed from an ensemble of other datasets to avoid potential dataset bias, and contains approximately 14K natural images [@zhang2016salient].

 ![sos_example](https://github.com/rien333/numbersense-vae/blob/master/thesis/subitizing.png "Example images from the SOS dataset")